PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

   a lower number giving more accuracy at the expense of memory.
 The default is 0.05.
 The value of gamma is between 0 and 1, with a higher number giving higher accuracy.
 The default for gamma is 0.2.
-If you require more acuracy, consider changing these values slightly, but check your memory usage carefully.
+If you require more accuracy, consider changing these values slightly, but check your memory usage carefully.

 * newStringStatsDB(\<stats db name\>, \<window size\>, \<num windows\>,